Picture: blackthorn blossom. Click here for more April blossom photos.

 Some or many blackthorn bushes may have already flowered in the last week of March, and the rest follow in the first or second week of April.
 (In colder years, such as 2016, 2021 and 2023, flowering can spread across the whole month, with some bushes at best in the first half and some not fully out till its end.
 In very cold 2013 flowering did not start until the fourth week of April.)

 Also at this time you see wild cherry flowers, hanging down in bunches like the cherries to come.
-These appeared in the first week in 2011, 2014, 2017, 2019, 2020, 2022 and 2023; in the second week in 2012 and 2023; the third week in 2016 and 2018; and not till the last week in 2006 and 2013.
+These often appear in the first week of the month, but in colder springs not till the second week (2012 and 2023), the third week (2016 and 2018); or even the last week (2006 and 2013).
 In 2021 cherry blossom started from the very beginning of the month in places but was tentative until the last ten days, with some then lasting till mid May.
 Once out, the flowers last about three weeks, and when they are over, small unripe green cherries appear quite quickly.

 Various hybrids of this tree – including the “plena” version with layered flowers - bloom in gardens and city streets at the same time as wild cherry, as does juneberry - really a garden tree but sometimes found in the wild (the Hurtwood south of Gomshall is apparently a good place to see them).